Teach Anywhere

 WSU Library support for online instruction

-Please review this resource to learn how the library can help you.
-They are ready and waiting to support you and your students with course content (including videos), open educational resources, interlibrary loan, and more.
-They can be reached via Chat as well as via email – more instructions available at their site, which will be updated frequently as new resources are available.
+Please review this WSU Library resource guide to learn how the library can help you.
+They are ready and waiting to support you and your students with course content (including videos), open educational resources, interlibrary loans, and more.
+They can be reached via Chat as well as via email – more instructions are available at their site, which will be updated frequently as new resources are available.

 Tech Tips: